HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 ## Most Frequent Mutations

 The case page will also display the most frequent mutations in the case.
-It is displayed as a bar graph that indicates the number of cases that share each mutation and in a tabular format below.
+It is displayed as a bar graph that shows the most frequent mutations across GDC that are carried by this case.

 [![Most Frequent Mutations](images/gdc-case-most-frequent-mutations.png)](images/gdc-case-most-frequent-mutations.png "Click to see the full image.")

-The top of this section contains a plot of the most frequently mutated genes and a survival plot of all the cases within the specified project.
-Hovering over each bar in the plot will show information about the number of cases affected.

 A table is displayed below that lists information about each mutation including: